mlco2/codecarbon/docs/edit/model_examples.rst

             :align: center
             :alt: Models emissions comparison

-The black line represent the average emissions (across regions and time of year).
+The black line represents the average emissions (across regions and time of year).
-The light blue represent the firts and fourth quartiles.
+The light blue represents the firts and fourth quartiles.
-On the right side, equivalent sources of emissions are displayed as comparating points (source : `US Environmental Protection Agency <https://www.epa.gov/energy/greenhouse-gas-equivalencies-calculator>`_)
+On the right side, equivalent sources of emissions are displayed as comparating points (source : `US Environmental Protection Agency <https://www.epa.gov/energy/greenhouse-gas-equivalencies-calculator>`_).
 NB : presented on a log scale